PolVilniusTech/public.incident.reporting.timeline.md/timeline/have.seconds.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* Investment in the Countries, that are constantly sanctioned, and around are decreasing their Reputation, Clients & increasing risk of being sanctioned for themselves, so this is bad place for Businesses to boom.
+* Investment in the Countries, that are constantly sanctioned, and around are decreasing their Reputation, Clients & increasing risk of being sanctioned for themselves, so this are bad place for Businesses to boom.
 ```

 ```